BohanZhai/zero_shot_quant/README.md

-# How to do fine-controlled quantization
+# How to do fine-controlled post quantization

-Notice the extra argument is config.json

 Select which gpu to run on:
 ```bash